 It’s still quite a slice!

-Throughout, for me personally, has been much love – passion for justice – & for sanity – for protecting the Earth & all us critters in that great big Earth family to which we belong.
+Throughout, for me personally, has been much love – passion for justice – & for sanity – for protecting the Earth & all us critters in the great big Earth family to which we belong.
 Lots of work.
 Lots of friendships.
-Many protests, a ton of work … even a couple of arrests).
-Lots & lots of fun & solidarity.
+Many protests, a ton of work … even a couple of arrests.
+Lots & lots of fun & solidarity!
 Tons of writing.
 Never quite as many canoe trips as I’d like!!!

 Not a freaking one!